Kia Soul EV running costs

 Kia Soul EV insurance group

 Kia’s seven-year/100,000-mile warranty applies to all of its cars, including its electric offerings and their battery packs.
-Paint is covered for five years against corrosion.
+The paintwork is covered for five years against corrosion, meanwhile.

 Since it has zero tailpipe emissions, the pure-electric Soul EV is exempt from road tax, and will also enjoy free access to London’s Congestion Charge zone until 2025, not to mention zero company-car tax beginning in April 2020.